 - The pain is generally a deep throbbing ache in the shoulder, radiating into the arm and possibly the neck

 - The individual is likely to avoid using the arm leading to further loss of movement and muscle weakness

-In many cases frozen shoulder will settle eventually with time and appropriate physiotherapy treatment.
-Unfortunately though, once frozen shoulder has been established, there is not a lot that can be done to speed up the recovery process.
-The aim of treatment is to reduce associated pain and maximise function of the affected shoulder.
+In many cases, your frozen shoulder will settle with time and appropriate physiotherapy treatment.
+Unfortunately though, once a frozen shoulder has been established, there is not a lot that can be done to speed up the recovery process.
+Treatment aims to reduce associated pain and maximise function of the affected shoulder.
 Treatment and management options include: